JesseCorbett/diskord/README.md

 ## FAQ
 * Does this support voice chat?
     * No, voice chat is not supported at this time.
 If you need it I recommend checking out [JDA](https://github.com/DV8FromTheWorld/JDA) or [Discord4J](https://github.com/Discord4J/Discord4J)
-* Is this library production ready?
+* Is this library done?
-    * It still needs some tests written, but Diskord is actively maintained, so it should be safe to use for a real program
+    * It still needs some tests written, but Diskord is actively maintained and API complete, so it should be safe to use for a real program
 * Can I contact you to ask a question/contribute to the project/report a bug/tell you this is all shit?
     * Go for it!